Charlie-PKU/Charlie-PKU.github.io/research.md

 <br>

-- **Scaling-Up AI-powered Digital Solutions to Expand Access to Mental Health Services for Displaced Populations (with University of Gothenburg & World Bank)**：1) Use the VAF dataset to analyze the distribution of mental health severity; 2) Develop statistical models to identify its potential drivers
+- **Determinants of Refugee Return (with WFP & World Bank)**: Conducted applied research on the determinants of Syrian refugee return, including literature review, integration of multiple administrative and survey datasets, non-response bias assessment in the Skills Mapping Survey, and statistical and econometric modeling.
+Findings have been presented at the World Bank Brown Bag Lunch Seminar (Dec.
+4, 2025), the JoSH Conference (Jan.
+13, 2026), the Sustainable Response Learning Series Webinar (Mar.
+3, 2026), the Durable Solution Working Group (Apr.
+20, 2026), and the 4th JDC Research Conference on Forced Displacement (Jun.
+4, 2026).

-- **Dissemination of our findings about Determinants of Refugee Return (with WFP & World Bank)**: 1) presented at the World Bank Brown Bag Lunch Seminar (Dec 4, 2025); 2) the JoSH Conference (Jan 13, 2026); 3) UNHCR the Sustainable Response Learning Series Webinar (Mar 3, 2026)
+- **Mental Health of Refugee Women and the Role of AI-enabled Tools (with University of Gothenburg & World Bank)**: Use the VAF dataset to analyze the distribution of mental health severity and develop statistical models to identify its potential drivers under the BRIDGE-MH project.

-- **Phase II of the returee paper (with WFP & World Bank)**: Still in progress
+- **Refugee Population Forecasting and Profile Analysis (advised by World Bank)**: Developed a machine learning-based forecasting framework to project the demographic and socioeconomic profiles of Syrian refugees expected to return during Summer 2026 and those likely to remain in Jordan, with a policy note to support operational planning.

-- **Refugee Indebtedness Situation Analysis using VAF dataset (with World Bank)**: Still in progress
+- **Other ongoing work**: Projects also include the impact of UNHCR assistance on return decisions, climate shocks and refugee resilience, and dynamic assessment of Zaatari informal markets.

 <br>